mirkobozzetto/chat-with-your-documents/README.md

 - **Dual Vector Stores**: Qdrant (cloud or self-hosted) or ChromaDB (local) with per-document collections
 - **AI Agents**: 6 specialized agent types configurable per document with custom instructions
 - **Chapter-Aware Search**: Automatic detection and filtering of chapter-specific queries
-- **Authentication**: Optional user management with session persistence
+- **Authentication**: User management with bcrypt hashing and PostgreSQL persistence
-- **Chat History**: Persistent conversations with UUID-based session management
+- **PostgreSQL Chat History**: Full database persistence with JSONB for conversations and metadata
 - **Source Citations**: Detailed passage tracking with chapter and metadata references
 - **REST API**: Complete FastAPI service with Swagger documentation for external integration